 The OPCAT Research Team of Bristol University was approached by the Legal Policy Research Centre in Kazakhstan to produce a Report on the Existing Mechanisms of Monitoring in Kazakhstan and their Compliance with OPCAT standards for National Preventive Mechanisms.
 The Report was presented by Dr Elina Steinerte during the Roundtable on the 'Perspectives for Development of Public Monitoring of Places of Deprivation of Liberty in Kazakhstan in the Light of the Ratification of the OPCAT' which took place in Almaty, Kazakhstan on 27th June 2009.
-The Report in English is available here.
+The Report in English is available here (PDF, 287kB).
 The Report has also been translated into Russian and is available from the web site of the Legal Policy Research Centre.
-The Presentation of Dr Steinerte during the Roundtable is available in English and Russian.
+The Presentation of Dr Steinerte during the Roundtable is available in English (PDF, 528kB) and Russian (PDF, 591kB).

 10 July 2009

 The OPCAT Research Team at Bristol University was asked by the Office on Democratic Institutions and Human Rights of the OSCE to give a presentation during a side event of the Human Dimension meeting organized by OSCE-ODIHR on 14 May 2009 in Warsaw, Poland.
 The presentation (PDF, 473kB) by Prof. R. Murray and Dr. Elina Steinerte provides an overview of some of the preliminary research results of the OPCAT research project carried out by the OPCAT Research Team.
 The presentation is also available in the documents section.

 9 July 2009